 The City only has the lawful authority to clean and move camps on City property and City right-of-way.
 When an illegal campsite is identified and movement is necessary, the City follows a process designed to be as transparent as possible in order to reduce trauma for everyone involved.

 That process, mandated in the settlement of the Anderson v.
 Portland lawsuit, requires the City to post notification at the camp in question stating that they will have to leave.
 As soon as the City decides to remove the camp, service providers are notified to conduct outreach to the affected campers.

 The notification posted by the City gives anywhere from 24 hours to 7 days advance notice for individuals that they need to pack up and vacate the area.
 While that’s a vague timeframe, this occurs because it initially takes time to line up the resources to conduct the cleanup.
 Once the schedule is set, the City gives specific timing to the camp, and when a cleanup is initiated either City staff or contractors go to the camp and pick up garbage and any belongings people leave behind.
-Anything deemed as reasonably valuable personal property is then taken to a storage facility in SW Portland and remains available for pickup for a month before it’s either thrown away or donated.
+Anything deemed as reasonably valuable personal property is then taken to a storage facility and remains available for pickup for at least one month before it’s either thrown away or donated.

 WHY WON’T THE CITY INSTITUTE A “SIT-LIE” ORDINANCE?

 A "sit-lie" policy is one designed to prevent people from sitting or lying on public sidewalks.
 In 2009 the United States District Court ruled that the City’s “sit-lie” ordinance was unconstitutional.
 Since then, the City has improved public space management in numerous ways.

 By creating more walking beat routes with the Portland Police Bureau, police now have greater awareness of who lives on the street and have worked to earn trust, making it much easier for people to respect public space.